tinruufu/friction/README.md

 - can scan a library of thousands of mangas in less than a second
 - handles mangas saved as directories full of images, or as .rar/cbr or .zip/cbz archives
-- support for keyboard shortcuts and touch devices via [photoswipe][photoswipe]
+- support for keyboard shortcuts and touch devices via [photoswipe]
 - in-browser rotation, just in case you're lying down and using a widescreen laptop
 - quick filtering, just in case you're in the mood for something specific